Boblee24/Boblee24/README.md

   passion: "Creating seamless user experiences",
   currentlyLearning: ["Advanced Next.js", "Web Performance Optimization"],
   philosophy: "Clean code is not written by following a set of rules.
 Clean code is written by someone who cares.",
-  availability: "Open to exciting opportunities! 🌟"
+  availability: "Open to exciting opportunities!!! 🌟" };
-};
 ```